SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/javascript/index.md

 Remember to provide configuration using environment variables:

-* `OTEL_EXPORTER_OTLP_ENDPOINT` - must be provided with the location of the OpenTelemetry Collector/Agent (recommended for production) or [OTLP/HTTP source](/docs/send-data/hosted-collectors/http-source/otlp).
-Refer to the following setup instructions if you haven't yet installed a collector:
+* `OTEL_EXPORTER_OTLP_ENDPOINT`.
+Must be provided with the location of the OpenTelemetry Collector/Agent (recommended for production) or [OTLP/HTTP source](/docs/send-data/hosted-collectors/http-source/otlp).
+If you haven't yet installed a collector, refer to the following setup instructions:
   * [Set up traces collection for Kubernetes environments](/docs/apm/traces/get-started-transaction-tracing/set-up-traces-collection-for-kubernetes-environments.md)
   * [Set up traces collection for other environments usage](/docs/apm/traces/get-started-transaction-tracing/set-up-traces-collection-for-other-environments.md)
-* `OTEL_SERVICE_NAME` - a logical service name that represents its business logic
+* `OTEL_SERVICE_NAME`.
+A logical service name that represents its business logic.
-* `OTEL_RESOURCE_ATTRIBUTES` - set "application" name attribute which should represent its business logic and extra attributes attached to all spans.
+* `OTEL_RESOURCE_ATTRIBUTES`.
+Set "application" name attribute which should represent its business logic and extra attributes attached to all spans.
 Add the `deployment.environment=[environment-name]` tag as needed to allow for filtering by environment on dashboard panels.
 For more information, see [Services Dashboard Panels](/docs/apm/traces/services-list-map#services-dashboard-panels).

 **Example:**